 Because the OXO is not especially quiet it's more ideal for someone who doesn't feel like they're walking on eggshells to prevent waking a light sleeper.
 We also recommend this grinder to a user who doesn't feel the need to rotate their choice of coffee on a daily basis.
 Sticking with one type of coffee helps you get the most out of the OXO's efficiency—just load up the hopper and grind away with the push of a button.
 The OXO retains a bit of coffee among the burrs after grinding; if you want to grind a different coffee every day without any mixture you would need to grind a little extra to clear out the previous grounds each time.

-Listed at $200, the OXO is pricey, above the average price of burr grinders that we tested, but it's a darn good value for the price.
-This product is top notch and yet it's less expensive than grinders that require more effort from the user and produce a less compelling cup of coffee like the Baratza Virtuoso and the Breville.
-The OXO only runs around $50 more than other grinders like the Baratza Encore and the Cuisinart Deluxe but it doesn't seem like an unreasonable leap in price being that the OXO came out of our rigorous testing with the proverbial gold medal—the Editors' Choice Award.
+The OXO is pricey, above the average price of burr grinders that we tested, but it's a darn good value for the price.
+This product is top-notch and yet it's less expensive than grinders that require more effort from the user and produce a less compelling cup of coffee like the Baratza Virtuoso and the Breville.
+The OXO only runs a bit more than other grinders like the Baratza Encore and the Cuisinart Deluxe but it doesn't seem like an unreasonable leap in price being that the OXO came out of our rigorous testing with the proverbial gold medal—the Editors' Choice Award.

 The OXO didn't make top scores by an inch; it made them by a mile.
 When coffee time rolls around we find ourselves reaching for this coffee grinder before any others.
 The quality of taste and ease of use pull us right in, every time.
 The OXO made the best coffee of the 200+ cups that we brewed and did it more efficiently and intuitively than any other grinder we tested.
 The OXO isn't the quietest grinder, but we were so impressed with its performance that noise was the last thing we noticed.
 If noise quality is an issue for your brewing situation, then keep in mind that the Cuisinart Deluxe followed close behind the OXO in multiple categories, costs a touch less, and also stole the Top Pick for Quietest Grinder.
 If you don't have a particularly noise sensitive living situation, then we absolutely recommend the OXO.